Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/guide.en-gb.md

 Traffic coming back from such a VM should use the default route via the first part of the local link (black one, fd00::1), then (possibly default) route from a host to its gateway.

 For routed subnet definition any prefix size can be used between /57 and /64.

+Default gateway for the host is the first address from the /56 block, which is in this example: 2001:41d0:abcd:ef00::1.
+Default gateway used on the VMs then, are the configured host addresses (in this example fd00::1).

 #### Define routed subnet